OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/comparison.md

 excerpt: "An Introduction to Comparison Analysis, within the Stocks Menu, with a brief overview of the features."
 geekdocCollapseSection: true
 ---
 The Comparison Analysis menu provides the user with tools for comparison (similar) stocks.
-It is not necessary to load a ticker from the <a href="/terminal/guides/intros/stocks" target="_blank">Stocks menu</a> to use these features.
+It is not necessary to load a ticker from the <a href="/terminal/guides/intros/stocks" target="_blank" rel="noreferrer noopener">Stocks menu</a> to use these features.
 Enter the Comparison Analysis submenu by typing `ca` and pressing `ENTER` (⏎).

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/171148283-2cbb5942-dc56-4276-a30c-7cbc045627a1.png"><img alt="Comparison Analysis Menu" src="https://user-images.githubusercontent.com/46355364/171148283-2cbb5942-dc56-4276-a30c-7cbc045627a1.png"></img></a>